 ABSTRACT

-Crude oils from Bangestan and Khami reservoirs, potential source rocks and reservoirs rocks from the Marun Field in the Dezful Embayment, Zagros Fold, Iran were subjected to geochemical analysis.
-Rock-Eval pyrolysis and accompanying biomarker thermal maturity parameters show that the Kazhdumi is likely to be thermally mature (at least in the oil window) across the entirety of the Marun field, and has excellent generative potential as a source rock.
-The Pabdeh formation has notable generative potential but is not thermally mature at the crest of the Marun field but is likely to be thermally mature in synclinal regions to the NE and SW.
-The Gurpi formation, although thermally mature (early oil window) in the studied samples has marginal generative potential.
-It is notable, therefore, that oils from the Bangestan and Khami reservoirs have biomarker characteristics that do not match bitumen obtained from the Kazhdumi formation.
-Examples of this include the ratio of diasteranes to steranes, the proportions of different carbon numbered hopane homologues and the ubiquitous occurrence of alykylated-trimethyl-benzenes.
-These biomarker characteristics could only have been imparted to the Bangestan and Khami oils by a source rock other than the Kazhdumi formation.
-Initially, this is problematic because the stable isotope composition of the Bangestan and Khami oils reported in previous work unambiguously correlate to the Kazhdumi formation.
-Biomarkers are a quantitatively small fraction of oil, thus it is possible that the biomarker characteristics of the oils was created by mixing Kazhdumi-bitumen with other petroleum from the Gurpi and Pabdeh.
-This could have occurred when multiple oil charges from different source kitchens filled the same reservoir, or as oil migrated vertically from the flanks and crossed the Gurpi and Pabdeh formations – both of which have been considered regional seals.
-Either case would point to a filling history that is more complicated than previously thought.
+Crude oils from Bangestan and Khami reservoirs, potential source rocks and reservoirs rocks from the Marun Field in the Dezful Embayment, Zagros Fold Belt Iran were subjected to geochemical analysis.
+Rock-Eval pyrolysis and biomarker thermal maturity parameters show that the Kazhdumi Formation (Fm.) is likely to be thermally mature (at least in the oil window) across the entirety of the Marun field, and that it has excellent generative potential as a source rock.
+The Pabdeh Formation has remarkable generative potential but is not thermally mature at the crest of the Marun field, but still it is likely to be thermally mature in synclinal regions to the NE and SW.
+The Gurpi Formation, although thermally mature (early oil window) in the studied samples has marginal generative potential.
+It is notable, therefore, that oils from the Bangestan and Khami reservoirs have biomarker characteristics that do not match bitumen obtained from the Kazhdumi Formation.
+Examples of this include the ratio of diasteranes to steranes, the proportions of different carbon numbered hopane homologues and the ubiquitous occurrence of alkylated-trimethyl-benzenes.
+These biomarker characteristics could only have been imparted to the Bangestan and Khami oils by a source rock other than the Kazhdumi Formation.
+Initially, this is debatable because the stable isotope composition of the Bangestan and Khami oils reported in previous work unambiguously correlate to the Kazhdumi Formation.
+Biomarkers are a quantitatively minor fraction of oil, thus it is possible that the biomarker characteristics of the oils was created by mixing Kazhdumi-bitumen with other petroleum from the Gurpi and Pabdeh formations.
+This could have if 1) multiple oil charges from different source kitchens filled the same reservoir, or 2) as oil migrated vertically from the flanks and crossed the Gurpi and Pabdeh formations – both of which have been considered regional seals.
+Either of scenario 1) or 2) points to a filling history more complicated than previously conceived.

 Keywords: Marun Oilfield; Bangestan Reservoir; Thermal Maturity; Oil-Source Correlation; Oil-Oil Correlation